Pakefield Singers Together in Harmony

 Pakefield Singers – Together in Harmony

-2020 has been a year like no other for everyone, including Pakefield Singers, but we can look back with satisfaction at what we have achieved and forward with optimism that we will be inviting you to a concert in the not-too-distant future.
+2020 was a year like no other for everyone, including Pakefield Singers, but we can look back with satisfaction at what we have achieved and forward with optimism that we will be inviting you to a concert in the not-too-distant future.

 During the nine months of Covid lockdowns and restrictions the choir has continued to meet regularly, either online or in person.
 We made two Lockdown videos (watch via the links below) which raised money for our local hospital, sang together at two Beach Picnics in the summer and at outdoor rehearsals on three glorious afternoons in September.
 We resumed modified indoor rehearsals in October and members of the choir also featured in the Lowestoft First Light Festival’s celebration of the Winter Solstice.
 (Click the link to watch the performance).